nuclearsheep540/deepsea/README.md

       cells[e].classList.add('loot')
     })
 ```
-All single tile generation starts by being contained in an array, this way I am able to store all successfull tile candidates inside one variable, and pop any bad values out.
+All single tile generation starts by being contained in an array, allowing me to store all successfull tile candidates inside one variable, and pop any bad values out.

-First our check makes sure that the tile selected bmy RNG function, hasn't already been selected durinthe creation of the board.
-If the number is bad, it'pushed out and told to count again
+First our check makes sure that the tile selected by my RNG function, hasn't already been selected durinthe creation of the board.
+If the number is bad, it will be popped out and told to count again

-Successful numbers, one whom cell dont match anexisting classes, are stored inside the array, styledand are ready to go
+Successful numbers, are stored inside the array, ready to be styled.

-This method of generation is giving priority to thfirst tile-creation function called in our scriptBecause of this, I place the most demanding tilefirst - Ships, and then Loot.

 #

-As for marking proximity
+In order to generate proximity warnings, I first defined what a radius looks like, by storing variables of every adjacent tile in an array.
+Using this variable, I'm able to map it against any index called by the player, which can in turn check for any tiles with traps under them.

   ``` javascript
      function attack() {